nasa/ziggy/doc/user-manual/properties.md

 Without further ado, here's the list of properties that Ziggy gets from the properties files.
 Note that these are the properties that Ziggy itself uses.
 You can define any other properties you like, and define the ones in this section in terms of the new ones you've defined, if that makes your properties file easier to use or maintain.

 The default value is either defined by code or by `ziggy.properties`.
-If the default value is None, you must define the property in your `PIPELINE_CONFIG_PATH` file.
+If the default value is None, you must define the property in your `ZIGGY_CONFIG_FILE` file.

 | Name | Description | Default |
 | ---- | ----------- | -------- |